 - engaging proactively in policy and regulation to effectively manage climate risks and opportunities; and

 - developing new business opportunities and trends.

-This progress is a testament to the hard work of our employees and contractors and the commitment to continuous improvement, implementing innovative technologies and challenging the status quo.
 More information on how Canadian Natural is lowering GHGs and working with industry peers can be found below.